gar1t/e2/doc/tutorial.rst

 Now that we're accepting client connection, let's create something to handle them!

-We want another task type -- in this case, the task is to interact with clients until they close the connection or there's an error.
+We want another task type -- we want to interact with clients until they close the connection or there's an error.

-Create the file ``$APP_DIR/src/mydb_client_handler.erl``:
+Create the file ``~/e2-tutorial/src/mydb_client_handler.erl``:

 .. literalinclude:: ../examples/mydb/src/mydb_client_handler.part.1
    :language: erlang